signal18/replication-manager/README.md

 What can be observe is the split brain detection.
 Because your are the first instance to start, the peer replication-manager is not joinable so it ask for an arbitration to arbitration-external-hosts = "88.191.151.84:80", provided to you as a SAS deployment of the arbitrator daemon.
 The arbitrator will enable that node to enter Active Mode

 When you start the peer replication-manager, the split brain is resolve and replication-manager will detect an other active instance is running so it will get the Standby mode

-Note that failover in such mode is also requesting an arbitration.
-If arbitrator can't be contacted, you can come back to normal command line mode to failover but make sure you stopped all other replication-manager running .
+>failover in such mode is also requesting an arbitration.
+If arbitrator can't be contacted, you can come back to normal command line mode to failover but make sure you stopped all other running replication-manager.

 It's possible to run a private arbitrator via similar configuration